 Core C Corp equivalent net income is a non-GAAP financial measure that adjusts for gains or losses on securities and bank premises and equipment, mortgage servicing right fair value adjustments, expenses related to FDIC indemnification assets and liabilities, non-recurring charges related to an employee benefits policy change in 2017 and termination of the supplemental executive retirement plan (SERP) in 2019, and net earnings from closed operations including gain on sale of HBT Insurance, First Community Title Services, Inc., and HB Credit Company.
 We believe this non-GAAP financial measure provides investors additional insights into operational performance of the Company.
 The most directly comparable financial measure calculated in accordance with GAAP is the net income.
 Core C Corp equivalent return on average assets is a non-GAAP financial measure that is calculated by dividing core C Corp equivalent net income for a period by average assets for the period.
-Core C Corp equivalent return on average stockholders' equity for the period.
-Core C Corp equivalent return on average tangible common equity is a non-GAAP financial measure that is calculated by dividing core C Corp equivalent net income for a period by average tangible common equity for the period.
+Core C Corp equivalent return on average stockholders' equity is a non-GAAP financial measure that is calculated by dividing core C Corp equivalent net income for a period by average tangible common equity is a non-GAAP financial measure that is calculated by dividing core C Corp equivalent net income for a period.
+Core C Corp equivalent return on average tangible common equity for the period.